AndrewDass1/HACKERRANK-PROBLEM-SOLUTIONS/HackerRank-Linux Shell/'Uniq' Command #1.md

 Link to the Problem: https://www.hackerrank.com/challenges/text-processing-in-linux-the-uniq-command-1/problem

 ## Explanation
-The command 'uniq' searches and removes all repeated lines that appea after the first line that has that same text.
+The command 'uniq' searches and removes all repeated lines that appear after the first line that has that same text.
 In this problem, the sample input is:
 ```
 00
 00